Insight-Group/MFIN7036/sentiment-analysis-machine-learning-build-models.md

 # Machine learning approaches: Build NB, LR, SVM models

 Machine learning is another feasible way for sentiment analysis.
+In the machine learning method, the unigrams or their combinations (N-grams) will be used as features for the classifiers.
+(Kolchyna et al., 2015)

 <div align=center><img width = '500' height ='300' src ="./sentiment-testing/machine_learning_models.png"/></div>

 There are a lot of machine learning models are available from scikit-learn package in python library.
 We build three main models, Naïve Bayes Model, Logistics Regression Model and SVM Model, to predict the sentiment of tweets.
+All of them belong to supervised learning models.
+Naïve Bayes is based on a probabilistic classifier whereas Logistics Regression and SVM are linear approaches.

-We start from the twitter dataset of Fusun Pharma.
+We start from the twitter dataset of Fosun Pharma.
 We use the processed texts as the input data for the machine learning models.

 After calculating the accuracies of these three models, we will use the most efficient model to predict the sentiment of tweets in other dataset.